dswede43/AI-applications/Unsupervised/FlickFinder/README.md

 # FlickFinder: machine learning movie recommendation system
 ![alt text](./static/android-chrome-512x512.png)

+## Installation
+### Dependencies
+Two (parquet data files)[https://files.stratz.me/FlickFinder] are required to run the app:

+1. A subset of the movies data frame
+2. The model matrix

+### Docker
+A docker image of this app can also be pulled from my Docker Hub [repository](https://hub.docker.com/r/dswede43/flickfinder).

+#### Example
+A running instance of the app can be found [here](https://flickfinder.stratz.me).

 ## Introduction
 In an era where the vast ocean of streaming platforms offers an overwhelming array of movies and shows, finding the perfect cinematic gem can feel like searching for a needle in a haystack.
 To navigate this